stevelatif/articles/blogs/hello-world.md

 It looks more like idiomatic rust with only one unsafe block in the panic handler.

-However looking at a dump of the bytecode:
+However looking at a dump of the byte code:

 	$ llvm-objdump --section=xdp  -S target/bpfel-unknown-none/debug/hello-world